balena-io-experimental/product-pulse/README.md

 This can ease the way in which we identify which products are doing well, and which products might need some help.
 The sooner we can identify products that need help, the sooner we can reduce friction and burnout from the challenges involved in maintaining products.

-The initial GitHub interpretation of this product uses repo activity to determine how healthy a product is.
+**The initial GitHub interpretation of this product uses repo activity to determine product and repo health.**

 We gauge product health by:

 * **Direction** - Are there owners and leaders of this product directing the work toward successful outcomes?
 * **Maintenance** - Are commits, issues, and PRs being created, reviewed, and closed to help maintain product health?